Top 5 Ways to Lower Humidity Levels in Your Tybee Island, GA, Home

 Installing a Dehumidifier Removes Humidity

 A humidifier adds moisture and humidity to your home, while a dehumidifier removes it.
 A lot of people avoid investing in a dehumidifier because they view them as too expensive.
-What they fail to realize, though, is that even a small humidifier can effectively lower humidity levels, especially when used in a smaller home.
+What they fail to realize is that even a small humidifier can effectively lower humidity levels.
+Especially when used in a smaller home.

 Installing the dehumidifier in the proper place will greatly impact its effectiveness.
 You should pinpoint the most humid room in your home and place the unit here.
 If you don’t know which room is the most humid, you can use a hygrometer to help; this tool can be bought at almost any home improvement store.

-You can also use a humidistat to measure relative humidity (RH) levels; this is primarily used once you have invested in a dehumidifier and you want to ensure you are maintaining proper levels of humidity.
+You can also use a humidistat to measure relative humidity (RH) levels.
+This is primarily used once you have invested in a dehumidifier.
+It can also be used if you want to ensure you are maintaining proper levels of humidity.
 If the humidistat reveals an RH above 70 percent, you’ll need to increase the power of the dehumidifier to lower the humidity level.
 Generally, the ideal RH level for a home is between 45 and 55 percent.

-If you would like to learn more about the various ways your HVAC system plays a role in maintaining low levels of humidity in your home, contact Byrd Heating and Air Conditioning today.
+Ready to learn more about the various ways your HVAC system plays a role in maintaining low levels of humidity in your home?
+Contact Byrd Heating and Air Conditioning today.
 You can visit our website or call us at 912-373-8447.

 Image provided by Shutterstock